thanos-io/thanos/docs/proposals/202005_query_logging.md

 All of the goals are easily possible using grpc middlewares, as the grpc-ecosystem has a nice set of middlewares that makes the above possible, so we can just plug and play our middlewares

 For HTTP, all these nice middlewares are not present, so we need to code up our implementation performing the same logic.

+**User specific configurations** : Currently we are going to provide the following user facing configurations for using the request logger -
+* Use pre-defined adaptive logging policy
+* The users can set the levels of adaptive and request logging.
+Error, however would be logged at the ERROR level.
+* Users can switch off the audit/adaptive logging by passing flags
+* All the audit/adaptive logging can be logged into the respective files by passing the path of the files as a cli argument.
+* Currently the policy for request logging is hardcoded, may be extended as a user based policy later.

 **Types of Middlewares** : We are going to use the following middlewares for achieving the above objectives -